Generated regional Maryland river scene for Savage River Lower planning; not an exact location photo

 Check the below-dam gauge, USACE release schedule, weather, and DNR tailwater rules before wading.

-Are there special regulations on the Lower Savage River?+
+Are there special fishing rules on the Lower Savage River?

 Yes.
 It has trophy trout rules and different method rules by tailwater section.